teepeeoz/verifyviasms/README.md

 ## User story

-As a customer service representative (CSR) in a contact center, I wish to verify the incomiong caller quickly using their mobile phone.
+As a customer service representative (CSR) in a contact center, I wish to verify the incoming caller quickly using their mobile phone.

 A customer has supplied their details to the organisation including their mobile phone number and these details are commonly used to verify the customer on incoming calls.
 The verification process takes valuable time that could be used instead to address the customers needs.
 The verification process can have its own issues in that some details held on the system may not match the customers current detail such as their work direct telephone number or the details are on the drivers license - and the wallet has been lost and is now in someone elses possession.